OpenHD/QOpenHD/readme.md

 #### Linux

-Also untested, but you should only need to install Qt using the [Qt online installer](https://www.qt.io/download-qt-installer), and install `gcc`/`binutils`/etc, gstreamer-1.0, and related gstreamer development packages from your distribution repo.
+Also untested, but you should only need to install Qt either from your distribution repo (if the Qt version they provide is new enough), or using the [Qt online installer](https://www.qt.io/download-qt-installer).
+You also need to install `gcc`/`binutils`/etc, `gstreamer-1.0`, and related gstreamer development packages from your distribution repo.

 You can then open `QOpenHD.pro` using Qt Creator, build and run the app.